julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 This is why Balkan folklore repeatedly warns that some houses were simply *bad*.

-No ritual could fix them.
+No reliable ritual could fix them.

 ---